John Akinde: Crawley Town

-Barnet, 2014-2018
+Barnet

 Akinde joined Barnet on a two-year deal on 24 May 2014.
 In his first season for the club he scored 31 league goals making him the division's top goal scorer, as Barnet won the Conference Premier.
 In the 2015–16 season, Akinde scored 23 goals, helping the team to a 15th-placed finish and finishing as the 3rd top goal scorer in the League.
-At the end of the season, Akinde signed a three-year-deal.
+At the end of the season, Akinde signed a three-year deal.
 On 22 April 2017, Akinde scored his 48th English Football League goal for the Bees to become their highest-ever League goalscorer, surpassing Sean Devine's record.
 He was transfer-listed by Barnet at the end of the 2017–18 season.

-2018 – present
+2018–present

 On 6 July 2018, Akinde signed a three-year deal with League Two club Lincoln City, and top scored for the Imps in the 2018–19 season as they won League Two.

 On 24 January 2020 he joined League One side Gillingham for an undisclosed fee.
 He made his debut for the club the following day in a 2–2 away league draw against Rochdale, where he provided an assist for Gillingham's second goal.
 Akinde attracted interest in the January 2021 transfer window from Exeter City but nothing materialised and he remained at Gillingham.

-On 27 January 2022, Akinde reached a mutual agreement with Gillingham to terminate his contract and signed a two-and-a-half year contract with EFL League Two side Colchester United.
-He made his league debut for the Essex side two days later, appearing as a 66th minute substitute in 1–1 home draw against Swindon Town and providing an assist for the 92nd minute equaliser by teammate Emyr Huws.
+On 27 January 2022, Akinde reached a mutual agreement with Gillingham to terminate his contract and signed a two-and-a-half-year contract with EFL League Two side Colchester United.
+He made his league debut for the Essex side two days later, appearing as a 66th-minute substitute in 1–1 home draw against Swindon Town and providing an assist for the 92nd-minute equaliser by teammate Emyr Huws.

+On 8 May 2024, the club announced he would be released in the summer when his contract expired.

+After being released by Colchester United, Akinde joined National League side Braintree Town.